LSSTDESC/N5K/README.md

 ## How to enter

-The challenge asks you to compute the $C-\ell$s required for a 3x2pt analysis setup similar to the LSST Y10 scenario in the [LSST DESC Science Requirements Document v1](https://arxiv.org/pdf/1809.01669.pdf).
+The challenge asks you to compute the angular spectra required for a 3x2pt analysis setup similar to the LSST Y10 scenario in the [LSST DESC Science Requirements Document v1](https://arxiv.org/pdf/1809.01669.pdf).
 The 'input' folder of this repo contains some required inputs for this calculation, derived in some cases from those included with the Science Requirements Document [Data Products Release](https://zenodo.org/record/2662127#.X2NtDobTWEA):
 - kernels for the 10 number counts tracers and 5 weak lensing tracers as a function of z  (N5K/input/kernels.npz)
 - linear and nonlinear version of the matter power spectrum as a function of k and z (N5K/input/Pk.npz)

 N5K/n5k/calculator\_base.py contains a base class N5KCalculatorBase.
 Write a subclass of N5KCalculatorBase which contains methods setup() (to set up your nonlimber calculation) and run() (to run it).
-N5K/n5k/calculator\_ccl.py contains an example of what this would look like doing the calculation using CCL's current (Limber) $C_\ell$ calculation tools.
+N5K/n5k/calculator\_ccl.py contains an example of what this would look like doing the calculation using CCL's current (Limber) calculation tools.

 Make a pull request to this repository which includes your new subclass.